 The Last Word

-So eating fruit can be fattening.
-I found I burn a lot easier and feel better too. ?
+So will bananas cause you to gain weight?
 It all depends.
-I personally try not to eat a lot of high fruits like bananas, apples and oranges.
+I personally try not to eat a lot of high eating fruit can be fattening.
+I found I burn a lot easier and feel better too. fruits like bananas, apples, and oranges.
 The truth is

 Fructose overconsumption can mess with your hunger hormones leptin and ghrelin causing you to overeat (19).
-This is why eating like bananas should only be done in moderation.
-I’ll usually tell my clients if they’re are going to eat a banana then only eat half at at time.
+This is why eating such as bananas should only be done in moderation.
+I’ll usually tell my clients if they’re are going to eat a banana then only eat half at a time.

-I stick to eating more vegetables and low like antioxidant rich berries or an fruits instead.
+I stick to eating more vegetables and low like antioxidant-rich berries or fruits instead.
 I’ll always recommend eating more non-starchy vegetables over fruits.
 But they’re definitely not as tasty as fruits which is why I recommend taking a greens powder too.

-So the truth about bananas being or healthy for depends largely on your current body type, metabolic health and amount consumed.
+So the truth about bananas being or healthy for depends largely on your current body type, metabolic health, and the amount consumed.
 But I’ll also be the first to say that eating a banana shouldn’t be demonized like eating a super-sized McDonald’s french fries.

 The more weight you have to lose then the less you should eat to maximize your and .
 But eating a single banana here and there also won’t be the one thing holding you back from getting results.